 8 Things to Do After You Incorporate

-Over the course of my career, I’ve helped over hundreds of thousands of small business owners incorporate a business or form an LLC.
+Over the course of my career and through my work at Corpnet, I’ve helped over hundreds of thousands of small business owners incorporate a business or form an LLC.
 If you’ve created a formal business structure for your business, then you know you’ve taken a big step toward protecting your personal assets and setting the foundation for your business.

 But you might be wondering what’s next, so I’m going to share with you some things to do after you incorporate.